rocha83br/BWOQ/README.md

 executing methods containing LINQ queries generated at runtime as a contribution to this solution based on logical comparison .

-As our colleagues notorious Microsoft ever thought this idea, we extend ourselves from it !
+As our notorious colleagues on Microsoft ever thought this idea, we extend ourselves from it !

 BWOQ (BitWise Object Query)